 home education review

 Generally speaking, I'd rather be blogging about hot chocolate, or bubble blowing picnics ;) but this was brought to my attention recently.
 From here A representative from the DfE joined the committee to discuss elective home education (EHE).
-Although the department does not have any immediate plans … [Read more...] about Contemplating the future of home education, and a call for posts celebrating educational freedoms.
+Although the department does not have any immediate … [Read more...] about Contemplating the future of home education, and a call for posts celebrating educational freedoms.

 This week the submissions to the select committee inquiry have been made public.
 Many ppl have blogged their shock about some of the contents, or their pleasure in reading some of the reasoned arguments against the Badman review.
 Ppl have also wondered why the whole thing hasn't just been thrown out … [Read more...] about I thought I'd seen it all.

 School v education.
 Homeschool v home education.
 Different images aren't they?
 To me anyway, although mainstream media and politicians in this country for some reason do not seem to see this.
-Setting aside the implied discourtesy in using a term not in use by the ppl concerned, is this because they … [Read more...] about What's in a word?
+Setting aside the implied discourtesy in using a term not in use by the ppl concerned, is this because … [Read more...] about What's in a word?

 From the transcript of Monday 12th session in front of the Select Committee please note that this is currently the uncorrected version of the transcript.
 If/ when the corrected version is available, I'll change my link and quote if necessary.
-Graham Badman: I believe that the EHE community has much … [Read more...] about A vociferous minority.
+Graham Badman: I believe that the EHE community … [Read more...] about A vociferous minority.